fslev/cucumber-jutils/Readme.md

-# Cucumber Core
+# Cucumber Utils

 # Summary
-Cucumber-core is a Java library meant to help you write organized and clean **Cucumber** tests.
+Cucumber-Utils is a Java library meant to help you write organized and clean **Cucumber** tests.
 It takes over the usual features needed to be present inside a test framework, such as:
 * the _expected-actual_ comparing mechanism
 * read from from file or from all files within a directory